view from the inside of a glass igloo in finland looking at the northern lights

 Levin Iglut – View Property Here

-Located a short drive from Levi, one of the main areas for downhill skiing in Northern Finland, Levin Iglut is one of the best spots to stay for epic sky views!
+Located a short drive from Levi, one of the most popular areas for downhill skiing in Finland, Levin Iglut is one of the best options for glass igloos in this area.

 Even though Levi is a big ski destination, Levin Iglut is no average ski resort!
 It’s perfect for Northern lights viewing, with unique igloos with glass ceilings so you can perfectly enjoy the lights from your aurora dome.

-Of all the igloo hotels in Finland, I think Levin Iglut is one of the most sophisticated.
+Of all the igloo hotels in Finland, I think Levin Iglut is one of the most sophisticated in terms of design.
 The igloo rooms enjoy decor that would be beautiful even in a standard hotel room, and the private bathrooms are luxurious, almost spa-like.

 Check reviews, room types, and availability here at Levin Iglut here!